cypherpunks-core/lightning_network_whitepaper_zh/README.md

 ---

-Without SIGHASH NOINPUT, it is not possible to generate a spend from a transaction without exchanging signatures, since spending the Fund- ing Transaction requires a transaction ID as part of the signature in the child’s input.
+Without SIGHASH NOINPUT, it is not possible to generate a spend from a transaction without exchanging signatures, since spending the Funding Transaction requires a transaction ID as part of the signature in the child’s input.
 A component of the Transaction ID is the parent’s (Funding Transaction’s) signature, so both parties need to exchange their signatures of the parent transaction before the child can be spent.
-Since one or both par- ties must know the parent’s signatures to spend from it, that means one or both parties are able to broadcast the parent (Funding Transaction) before the child even exists.
+Since one or both parties must know the parent’s signatures to spend from it, that means one or both parties are able to broadcast the parent (Funding Transaction) before the child even exists.
 SIGHASH NOINPUT gets around this by permitting the child to spend without signing the input.
 With SIGHASH NOINPUT, the order of operations are to:
 1. Create the parent (Funding Transaction)
 2. Create the children (Commitment Transactions and all spends from the commitment transactions)
 3. Sign the children